Azure-Samples/azure-data-manager-for-energy-openai-demo/README.md

 ***Question***: Which data are you using?

 ***Answer***: In this demo we are using the open-source TNO dataset, available in the [OSDU Forum GitLab](https://community.opengroup.org/osdu/platform/data-flow/data-loading/open-test-data/-/tree/master/rc--3.0.0/1-data/3-provided/TNO).
-Specifically we are using the master data and work product components (WPC):
+Specifically we are using the indexed versions of the master data and work product components (WPC):
 - Master Data: Field
 - Master Data: GeoPoliticalEntity
 - Master Data: Organisation